 June / July 2020

-Now the unique opportunity arose to travel to Italy almost without tourists, because very few people had the time and courage to visit the country before the big summer vacations.
+Now the unique opportunity arose to travel around Italy almost without tourists, because very few people had the time and courage to visit the country immediately after the opening of the border.
 And indeed it was an extraordinary trip.
 My colleague and I were almost always the only and first foreign tourists after the months of lockdown.
 The hotels were mostly empty, so we could book at short notice and at attractive prices.

 As Northern Italy was more severely affected by the virus at that time, we traveled directly to Florence.